B2. Operations

 • Subtracting is…

-Invite students to share their answers and write them down as they go along on the board or on a large piece of paper.
+Invite students to share their answers and record them on the board or on a large piece of paper.

 Have students discuss situations involving addition and subtraction, and think about the similarities and differences between them.